 Oct.
 6-8, 2014

 This event, held in Portland, Ore., brought together 145 people from nine different countries to participate in in-depth workshops on topics such as revenue generation, coaching clients, creating a seed accelerator, managing a university program and more.
-Several attendees also completed requirements of the NBIA Certificate of Incubator Management, and all had the opportunity to learn about the Portland entrepreneurial ecosystem during a tour of the Portland State University Business Accelerator
+Several attendees also completed requirements of the INBIA Certificate of Incubator Management, and all had the opportunity to learn about the Portland entrepreneurial ecosystem during a tour of the Portland State University Business Accelerator

 , featuring the OTRADI Bioscience Incubator